-Are there special regulatory provisions relating to processing and further beneficiation of mined minerals?
-The MPRDA provides that before any person intends to beneficiate any mineral mined in the Republic of South Africa The Amendment Act referred to above provides that every producer of designated minerals must offer to local beneficiators a prescribed percentage of its production of minerals or mineral products in prescribed quantities, qualities and timelines at the mine gate price or agreed price.
+The Amendment Act referred to in paragraph 4.3 above provides that every producer of designated minerals must offer to local beneficiators a prescribed percentage of its production of minerals or mineral products in prescribed quantities, qualities and timelines at the mine gate price or agreed price.

-Are there restrictions on the export of minerals?
+5.2 Are there restrictions on the export of minerals?